Code-Institute-Submissions/milestone-project-29/README.md

 All photos were taken from https://www.facebook.com/smtcglasgow/.

 <h3>Acknowledgements</h3>
+The Facebook feed was embedded using this <a href="https://developers.facebook.com/docs/plugins/page-plugin/">plugin</a>
 The footer was taken from https://mdbootstrap.com/docs/jquery/navigation/footer/ and modified to better fit the style and needs of the webpage.<br>
 Thanks to <a href="https://www.linkedin.com/in/oluwaseun-owonikoko-190318135/" target="_blank">Owonikoko Oluwaseun</a> for giving me lots of support and keeping me on the right track.